Letter to the Parents

 From: CSA's Assistant Director of Coaching, Bill Stara

 Colorado Soccer Association is proud that a clear majority of our parents, coaches and players have demonstrated that they are some of the most passionate, knowledgeable, and loyal fans around the state.
-We do however have a select few who bring a negative light to the sport.
-To encourage everyone to create a positive, safe and enjoyable environment on game day, the Colorado Soccer Association would like to invite you to promote “Celebration Saturday” in lieu of “Silent Saturday” on April 7th.
+To encourage everyone to create a positive, safe and enjoyable environment on game day, the Colorado Soccer Association would like to invite you to promote “Celebration Saturday” in lieu of “Silent Saturday” on September 22nd.

-The purpose of “Celebration Saturday” on April 7th is to:
+The purpose of “Celebration Saturday” on September 22nd is to

 - Model and promote good behavior on the sidelines for our kids.